 The Montane registers about 176 square inches of floatation.
 This is a little on the low side for a snowshoe of its length, and a reflection of the tapered shape that helps its stride ergonomics.
 Other 25-inch long models feature more surface area.

 The Montane has the most traction of all the standard tubular frame snowshoes in our review.
 Our reviewers rarely noticed slipping or sliding while in the mountains.
 Prominent steel teeth under the binding are augmented with toothed steel rails under the heel.

-This is one of the key areas of difference between the MSR Lightning Ascent and the Montane.
+This is one of the key areas of difference between top performers and the Montane.
 With the Montane, the deck is attached to the binding with a beefy strap.
 This provides some cushioning on hard snow or groomed trails.
 Our testers also find the strapped connection allows us to walk with a slightly more natural gait.
-However, as the terrain becomes more technical and challenging we tend to prefer a hinged attachment, such as those found on the Lightning Ascent, MSR Evo and Tubbs Flex VRT.
+However, as the terrain becomes more technical and challenging, we tend to prefer a hinged attachment.

 This snowshoe is among the more comfortable models in our test.
 The nylon binding strap is woven through several wide plastic parts, which effectively distribute the load and minimize pressure points.
 Additionally, two small pieces of foam padding add to the cush.

 Ease of Use

 Our testers think the Montane is very easy to put on.
 Only two actions are required when donning this snowshoe.
 First, pull the yellow nylon strap tight across the forefoot.
 Second, pull the rubber strap tight around the heel.
 That's it.
 The buckles on both straps do the rest of the work.
 For faster removal, the front two straps are linked by a bit of webbing that allows the hiker to open both at once.